Where to see art outdoors: Sculpture parks and art gardens to visit now

 For inspiring views of the work of renowned sculptor Henry Moore, you can't go wrong with a visit to his studio, where the gardens are littered with fine examples of his immediately recognisable forms.
 Demonstrating the artist’s skill, with a range of work from large-scale outdoor sculptures to small maquettes, the gardens at his former home are perfect for a creatively fuelled day outdoors.

-The sculpture gardens are open, while the studios remain closed.
+The sculpture gardens and studios are open.
 Check their website for more details and to book.

 In the grounds of Runnymede you'll find a striking architectural landmark by Turner Prize-winning artist Mark Wallinger.
 Writ in Water explores the powerful message of Clause 39 of Magna Carta (which was sealed at this site): the importance of the rule of law.
 Made using materials drawn from the surrounding area, Writ in Water offers a tranquil place of reflection and contemplation: step inside and you'll find the principles of the clause written around a pool, to be read from the water’s surface.

 Runnymede & Ankerwycke is open.
 Check their website for more details.